Couponing Tips & Tricks for Canada

 Related Article: how to start a Price Book

-Once you start using a price book it will also be easier for you to figure out unit pricing.
-What I mean by this is you can more quickly see if buying the larger super size item is a better deal or not.
+Once you start using a price book, it will also be easier to figure out unit pricing.
+What I mean by this is you can more quickly see if buying the more oversized super size item is a better deal or not.
 Sometimes bigger is not always better.

-If it is double the size, but also more than double the price, it is not a deal.
+If it is double the size and more than double the price, it is not a deal.

 Carry a calculator or use your cell phone for easy calculations.

-Example Sobeys has Kraft Dinner on sale 2/$1.00 my price book tells me it is regularly.98¢ (so this is a good deal) Wal-Mart has a 12 pack case of Kraft Dinner for $7.97.
-When you do the math Wal-Mart is charging.66¢ per unit compared to Sobeys that is .50¢ (Wal-Mart is more expensive, but still a good deal)
+Example Sobeys has Kraft Dinner on sale at 2/$1.00.
+My price book tells me it is regularly.98¢ (so this is a good deal) Wal-Mart has a 12-pack case of Kraft Dinner for $7.97.
+When you do the math, Wal-Mart is charging.66¢ per unit compared to Sobeys, that is .50¢ (Wal-Mart is more expensive, but still a good deal)

 Great Sales + Coupons = Double Whammy

-Another trick to remember is what I like call the “double whammy”.
-Look for great sale prices by looking through and reading your weekly flyers.
-If you don’t get them delivered to your door you can read most of them online Reebee is a great app!
-Combine the sale price by using Canadian coupons and turn it into a super deal.
+Another trick to remember is what I like to call the “double whammy.”
+Look for incredible sale prices by looking through and reading your weekly flyers.
+If you don’t get them delivered to your door, you can read most of them online Reebee is a great app!
+Combine the sale price using Canadian coupons and turn it into a super deal.

 There is absolutely no reason why you cannot do this.
 I have never been denied using coupons on sale items.
-Some people think because some coupons say that it cannot be combined with any other offer that this refers to having the item on sale.
+Some people think that because some coupons say that it cannot be combined with any other offer, this refers to having the item on sale.

-What it actually means is that you cannot use another coupon at the same time on that one single item.
+It means that you cannot use another coupon at the same time on that one item.

-Also, please remember that sometimes buying more than one item and using a “buy 2 and save” coupon is often a better deal than just buying one item and using the single purchase coupon.
-If you have a coupon to save.50¢ when you buy one item and another coupon to save $1.50 when you buy two items, then the second coupon is the one to use.
+Also, please remember that sometimes buying more than one item and using a “buy two and save” coupon is often a better deal than just buying one thing and using the single purchase coupon if you have a coupon to save.50¢ when you buy one item and another coupon to save $1.50 when you buy two things, then the second coupon is the one to use.

 Tear Pads – Coupons